Second hand sewing machines — Are they are good deal?

 It's always good to remember: buying a secondhand product is a way of:

-Obviously secondhand sewing machines also have their share of problems.
-So be careful and read the following before rushing into what appears to be a good deal!
+Obviously used sewing machines also have their share of problems.
+So be careful and read the following before rushing into what may appear as the

 HEY DON'T GO, I SWEAR I'M NOT TAKING YOU FOR A MORON!